 Mistake #2 – Allow the Product Backlog to age

 Just like some cheeses, the Product Backlog doesn’t age well.
-If the team allows the Product Backlog to become stale, meaning, become irrelevant and does not reflect the most current priorities, the ability for the team to deliver value would be severely hampered.
+If the team allows it to become stale, meaning, become irrelevant and does not reflect the most current priorities, the ability for the team to deliver value would be severely hampered.
 This mistake can be avoided by scheduling regular backlog reviews (a.k.a.
 Backlog Refinement / Backlog Grooming) to ensure a high fidelity.

 Mistake #3 – Allow everyone and anyone to add things to the Product Backlog